88saiba/otogipush/README.md

 Replace `<YOUR_PERSONAL_ACCESS_TOKEN>` with your GitHub personal access token.<br>

 ## Use Alias
-Add this code in your `.bashrc` file on ur computer as an alias:
+Add this code in your `.bashrc` or `.zshrc` file in ur computer as an alias:

 ```bash
 alias gitpush='python ~/path/to/gitpush.py'